mattdibi/redox-keyboard/README.md

 <img src="img/qmk-badge-dark.png" alt="QMK" width="145"/>
 </p>

 The Redox project is an open-source, [QMK (Quantum Mechanical Keyboard Firmware)](https://github.com/qmk/qmk_firmware) powered, ergonomic split mechanical keyboard.
-This repository will be used to share information about the project and instruction on how to use and assembly the Redox keyboard.
+This repository will be used to share information about the project and instruction on how to use and assemble the Redox keyboard.

 <p align="center">
 <img src="img/redox-1.jpg" alt="Redox" width="600" style="border-radius:3%"/>